browserengineering/book/book/forms.md

 ```

 This is definitely "minimal" HTML, so it's a good thing our browser
-will inserts implicit tags and has some default styles.
-You can test
+will insert implicit tags and has some default styles!
+You can test it
-it out by run this minimal web server and, while it's running, direct
+out by running this minimal web server and, while it's running, direct
 your browser to `http://localhost:8000/`, `localhost` being what your
 computer calls itself and `8000` being the port we chose earlier.
 You
 should see one guest book entry.